In the vicinity of Kfar Ruppin is a cluster of Biblical sites, located near a major crossing point of the Jordan river.

 Tel Kataf (Tell el-Qitaf) is a multi-period mound, on the north west side of Kfar Ruppin.
 The site is located on the south bank of Nahal Avuka (Masil el-Jizl) that flows into the Jordan river on the north side of Tel ‘Artal.
 This low and flat mound covers a large area of 25 dunams.

-Ceramics were dated to the Early Bronze Age, Intermediate Bronze age, Mid Bronze II, Late Bronze, Iron I, Iron II, Hellenistic, Byzantine, Umayyad, Crusader, Ayyubid and Mameluke.
+Ceramics were dated by earlier surveys to the Early Bronze Age, Intermediate Bronze age, Mid Bronze II, Late Bronze, Iron I, Iron II, Hellenistic, Byzantine, Umayyad, Crusader, Ayyubid and Mameluke.

 Reference: Tel Qataf IAA survey, map 67, site #80, Tzori 1962, site #55